phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: false

-    Can be used for testing second authentication factor.
+    Can be used for testing two-factor authentication using :ref:`simple2fa`.

 .. _config-examples: